ethanwicker/ethanwicker.github.io/_posts/2021-01-27-logistic-regression-002.md

 """
 ```

 Worth mentioning here is the pseudo $R^2$ summary statistic, labeled `Pseudo R-squ`.
 The pseudo $R^2$ statistic is a measure of how well a logistic regression model explains the response variable, akin to a linear regression model's $R^2$ statistic.
 A variety of pseudo $R^2$ statistics have been proposed, and statsmodels reports McFadden's pseudo $R^2$, published in 1974.
-While McFadden's pseudo $R^2$ statistic can take values between 0 and 1, a value in the range of 0.2 to 0.4 is concerned an excellent fit.
+While McFadden's pseudo $R^2$ statistic can take values between 0 and 1, a value in the range of 0.2 to 0.4 is considered an excellent fit.
 Not surprisingly, our value of 0.004445 is quite low, confirming our model does not fit the data well.

 One useful feature about the statsmodels implementation is that probabilities, not just classes, are reported.
-We can get the probability that an observations `survived` but using the predict method.
+We can get the probability that an observations `survived` by using the `predict()` method.

 ```python
 >>> probs = model.predict(params=result.params)